vekatze/neut/book/src/lsp-showcase.md

 # LSP Showcase

-The compiler contains an LSP server.
-Let's see what it is like.
+The compiler includes an LSP server.
+Here's what it looks like.

 ## Showcase